-Sequencing sounds like it’s an easy concept – just put the events in order, right?
-Well, what if you aren’t sure what events are the most important events?
+Sequencing sounds like such an easy concept – just put the events in order, right?
+Well, what happens when students aren’t sure what events are the most important events?
+They need direct instruction on how to identify them.

-Pulling out important events became a lesson in itself!
+Pulling out important events must be a complete and full lesson in itself.
 We reviewed main idea (what the story is mainly, mostly about) and discussed how many main ideas a story could have.
 Can we have a main idea in each chapter?
 On each page?
 What about on a graph, table, or photo?

 Easy right?
 Nope, wrong again!